Looking for your next golfing destination? We’ve got you covered.

 Lastly, the Tagaytay Highlands International Golf Club is absolutely immaculate.
 As you enter the golf club, you are greeted by a 3,000-meter road leading to the clubhouse.
 The road overlooks Taal Lake and the Taal Volcano, which in itself is a sight to behold.

-But as for the main attraction, the Tagaytay Highlands club offers two unique courses: the Midlands and the Highlands.
+But as for the main attraction of Philippine golf, the Tagaytay Highlands club offers two unique courses: the Midlands and the Highlands.
 Daydreaming in Paradise details that the challenging 18-hole course was designed by renowned golf architect Richard Bigler and, while fairly short, boasts tight and well-protected fairways that will have you working on your accuracy.
 Elevation changes within the course are ever-present and provide golfers with a scenic view of its surroundings.
 All this makes the course definitely worth the trip away from the bustling city life of Manila.

 So, there you have it — 5 of the most unique courses located in the Philippines.
 If you’re looking to enjoy a golfing tour across Asia, then consider India as another worthwhile stop.
 Our correspondent Dave Finn has written an account of his experiences playing golf in Delhi, so be sure to check that out too!